jvgomg/public/book-of-beliefs.md

 ### Technology

-- Cryptocurrency and distributed ledgers are a provocative technology which solve a problem of federated civilisation.
-But the masses don't really care and it’s more trouble than it’s worth.
+- Cryptocurrency and distributed ledgers are a provocative technology which solve problems of federated civilisation.
+But the masses don't really care and it's more trouble than it's worth.
-- I’m hoping that I am retired before I have to deal with AI as part of my job.
-But I’d like to challenge that belief, however I probably won’t until I am forced to.
+- AI is a technology which cannot be held, used or considered like any tool before it.
+Compared to revolutions like the internet, smartphone, camera, loom or steam engine – AI is a black box which is difficult (or arguably impossible) to reason about.
+Its impact will continue to subtly permeate and be vast.
+- AI puts a huge strain on concerns of global energy use and climate change.
+I hope it becomes the stimulus to completely solve renewable energy.
+- AI tools are inherently arrogant and so spread misinformation.
+There is _some_ room to improve the human-computer interaction design to allow AI to convey uncertainty and a more balanced response.
+However, it is inevitable that humans must adapt in their perception of statistical and agentic conclusions.
+- AI slop is a real threat to everyone’s mental health and our social peace.
+I’m glad that realistic diffusion image tools are coming to the masses so everyone can understand firsthand how easy, valueless and untrustworthy content has become.
+- Being productive with agentic coding tools can allow technical and experienced people to single-handedly turn big ideas into reality. *Context engineering* is a real skill which can multiply speed, value and quality.
+- LLMs radically change the role and function of humans in many processes of applying knowledge and skill to a productive output.
+The role of education will radically shift.

 ## My Rules To Live By